rastangineer/ahk-scripts/README.md

 My own personal Auto Hot Keys script.

-## Why?
+## Why

-I'm lazy
+I'm lazy and do repetitive stuff manually is boring

 ## Inspired by others

-This script is inspired on [TaranVH scripts](https://github.com/TaranVH/2nd-keyboard) and [Vonng scritps](https://github.com/Vonng/Capslock) but customized to my own needs and practices.
+This script is inspired by [TaranVH scripts](https://github.com/TaranVH/2nd-keyboard) and [Vonng scripts](https://github.com/Vonng/Capslock) but customized to my own needs and practices.

 ## Hotkeys